JorgenRingen/blog/content/blog/2018-01-28_tracing_with_spring_cloud_sleuth.md

 ---

 [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/) is a framework for enhancing logging and diagnostics, especially in a distributed microservice architecture.
 Sleuth makes it possible to correlate log-statements relating to a specific requests, scheduled jobs, etc within an application or even across multiple application.
+This is really useful when using a log-aggregation tool like [Splunk](https://www.splunk.com/) or the [ELK-stack](https://www.elastic.co/webinars/introduction-elk-stack)

 Terminology: